 - Sign up for Microsoft’s Smart Network Data Services (SNDS).
 SNDS provides detailed times for sending email to Microsoft spam traps.
 You can use this information to identify potential sources of the spam trap by comparing the time the spam trap was hit to the times your email was sent.
 Suppress unengaged email addresses sent at the same time the spam trap hit was recorded.

-- Use Return Path’s Certification Whitelist and Reputation Monitor data to identify specific IP addresses that may be a source of the spam traps.
+- Use Return Path’s Certification Whitelist and Return Path Platform Sender Score data to identify specific IP addresses that may be a source of the spam traps.
 This is especially effective when you segment your IP addresses for different email streams.

 - Segment your email list and send to different segments on different days and at different times.
-Use Return Path’s Certification Whitelist, Reputation Monitor and Microsoft’s SNDS data to identify email segments suspected of containing a spam trap.
+Use Return Path’s Certification Whitelist, Return Path Platform Sender Score and Microsoft’s SNDS data to identify email segments suspected of containing a spam trap.
 Continue segmenting and sending to different segments on different days or times.
 At some point, the segments will be small enough where you can suppress the entire segment that has the spam trap.

 - Check your triggered message program.
 Sending annual emails for birthdays, anniversaries and product renewal reminders can be a source of hitting spam traps.
 Look for signs of engagement for all subscribers receiving these emails and suppress any email address that has not engaged within the last 6 months (you may have to be more aggressive and go to 3 months or less depending on the severity of the problem).
 With an effective win-back and re-permission program, only your engaged subscribers should be receiving these triggered emails.